• Skip to main content

 3. Small is big.
 Small changes — what we do with 10 minutes, 5 minutes, 15 seconds — have a huge impact.
 If scheduling an hour of white space strikes you as a hilarious joke or physical impossibility, begin with:

 * Between appointments, instead of a quick email check, dedicate 2-5 minutes for white space.
 Connect with your body, your breath, or a part of nature.
 That desk plant counts!
-If you have an iphone, try Dream, a free application that provides sounds of rain, ocean, and rushing wind.
-This will help you click into a white space frame of mind.
+If you have an iPhone, try Dream, a free application that provides the sounds of rain, ocean, and rushing wind.
+This will help you click into a white-space frame of mind.

 * Find low-quality time–transit time, time spent drying your hair or folding the laundry, and bring a white space intention to it.
 Slow down and reconnect to yourself.